-“Because running is a unilateral sport basically consisting of mini single-leg movements over and over again, these single-leg exercises can help improve motor control in the single-leg position, as well as stability, and they can prevent injury,” Dan Giordano, Then slowly lower back down.
-Keep right foot lifted Bespoke Treatments tells Runner’s World.
+“Because running is a unilateral sport basically consisting of mini single-leg movements over and over again, these single-leg exercises can help improve motor control in the single-leg position, as well as stability, and they can prevent injury,” Dan Giordano, P.T., D.P.T., C.S.C.S. cofounder and chief medical officer at Bespoke Treatments tells Runner’s World.

 Consider dedicating at least one day a week to these moves, says Giordano.
-(You can practice bilateral, or both sides, on different days, he adds.)
-Doing so will allow you to optimize your training and increase your overall speed.
-He also suggests practicing this workout without shoes to improve also important on the run—also important on the run.
+You can practice bilateral, or both sides, on different days, as this will allow you to optimize your training and increase your overall speed.
+Core Stability Exercises for Runners foot muscle strength—also important on the run.

 How to use this list: Perform each exercise below for 4 sets of 8 reps.
-Each move is demonstrated by Coach Jess so you can follow proper form.
+Each move is demonstrated by Movold so you can follow proper form.

 1. Single-Leg Glute Bridge